Shop by RoomBedroomBed Frames

 Squeaking is caused by friction, or two parts of your frame rubbing together incorrectly.
 This is often because of screws that have become loosened over time, because the lubrication between parts has worn away, or because your floor is uneven, causing more pressure on certain parts of the bed to rub against each other and squeak, and less pressure on others.

 Tighten the screws, lubricate the joints, make sure it’s evenly balanced on the floor, and consider placing your bed on a rug or other padding.
 To lubricate the joints, a great non-toxic alternative to WD-40 is olive oil cooking spray — because it’s solvent free, VOC free, and still convenient and effective.
-This is what I use on my own bed (and squeaky gate outside.)
+This is what I use on my own metal bed frame (and squeaky gate outside.)

-Are metal bed frames bad for you?
+Are metal bed frames toxic?

-No. The fear that metal bed frames (or spring-containing mattresses) can act as EMF antennae stems from a single, poor-quality, study done in 2010 that was misinterpreted on Scientific American’s blog.
+If you’re confused by this question, the fear that metal bed frames (or spring-containing mattresses) can act as EMF antennae stems from a single, poor-quality, study done in 2010 that was misinterpreted on Scientific American’s blog.
 It's still spreading like wildfire 14 years later, because it sounds scary, and electromagnetism is hard to understand, making it scarier.
 Snopes debunks it and does a great job breaking down all the details, and their thinking is very much in line with my thinking.

-That said, sometimes it’s comforting to see visual proof of this instead of trusting the article, so I used an EMF reader in my house to show you the readings near my microwave, WiFi router, on a metal bed frame, and in the middle of the bed where your body would be.
+Sometimes it’s comforting to see visual proof of this instead of trusting the article, so I used an EMF reader in my house to show you the readings near my microwave, WiFi router, on a metal bed frame, and in the middle of the bed where your body would be.
 Readings remain at 0.0 when the electronics are off, when you step a few feet away from the electronics even when they’re turned on, and are always at 0.0 everywhere on the bed and bed frame.
 You can watch the video below to see:

 The purpose of this video is to show you your relative risk, not to stir up debate about whether all EMFs are safe or all EMFs are dangerous.
 This a big conversation with a lot of nuance!